morrownr/USB-WiFi/The_Short_List.md

 -----

-Links to retailers that sell the above adapters can be found [here](https://github.com/morrownr/USB-WiFi).
+Links to the above adapters can be found [here](https://github.com/morrownr/USB-WiFi).

 -----